What's with the name?

 It resembles the Russian word for chess: WAXMATbI.

-No. The original name was VAXMAN - a lame attempt to camouflage the program as a DEC VAX management utility, in case someone wondered what's slowing the system down at 3am...
+Not really -- it wasn't on purpose (until much later).
+The original name was VAXMAN, a lame attempt to camouflage the program as a DEC VAX management utility, in case someone wondered what's slowing the system down at 3am...

 DEC VAX, eh?
 How old is VAXMAN, anyway?